Leadership and Board

 Marc is married to his high school sweetheart, Alana, and they raise their two sons, Devin and Reese, in their hometown of Atlanta.

-Marin Goodman is a Vice President for Wells Fargo Insurance Services and is responsible for setting the strategy, leveraging carrier relationships, and negotiating property and casualty deals for upper middle market and fortune 1000 clients.
+Marin Goodman is a Senior Vice President for USI Insurance Services and is responsible for setting the strategy, leveraging carrier relationships, and negotiating property and casualty deals for upper middle market and fortune 1000 clients.
 In addition, Marin is involved with driving new business growth, focusing on real estate, retail and food and beverage companies.
-Prior to joining Wells Fargo, Marin worked as an account manager for a broker based out of Birmingham, AL. In 2004, Marin graduated cum laude from the University of Georgia.
+Prior to joining USI, Marin worked for Wells Fargo Insurance.
+In 2004, Marin graduated cum laude from the University of Georgia.
 She currently volunteers for Atlanta’s JF&CS PAL program and enjoys playing tennis in her free time.

 CEO, Managing Member, Equity Estates